gopala-kr/a-week-in-wild-ai/ToIC/README.md

 ----------------

-> The two greatest mysteries in all nature are the Mind(Conciousness & Intelligence) and Universe(bigbang, dark enegy, dark matter & quantum machanics)
+> there are two mysteries in all nature the Mind(Conciousness & Intelligence) and the Universe(bigbang, dark enegy, dark matter & quantum machanics)

 --------------